panajachel guatemala lake atitlanPin

 Moving to Panajachel Guatemala

-So moving to Panajachel, Guatemala was never on my bucket list.
-It still honestly blows my mind that I even ever landed there.
-I lived there for 4 years and was certain I would stay forever but the curious girl in me wanted to see other places.
+So moving to Panajachel Guatemala was never on my bucket list.
+It still honestly blows my mind that I even landed there.

-When I decided to move to Panajachel, Guatemala, International Living was my go to source for information on it.
+When I decided to start my life over again and move to Panajachel, Guatemala, International Living was my go-to source for information on it.

-A tea leaf reader suggested (I’m not even joking) Guatemala but I was on my own to find a place to live there.
+A tea leaf reader suggested Guatemala (I’m not even joking), but I was on my own to find a place to live there.
 After reading about all the pretty lake towns, it was Panajachel I decided upon because it really does have so much more to offer than the other smaller towns around Lake Atitlan.

 You can read more about the other lake towns at International Living.
 It’s a great resource.